Here’s the basics on Public Liability Insurance

 Before choosing an Employer's Liability Insurance policy it's important to understand just what's included.

-Aviva Employers' Liability Insurance provides legal costs and compensation for illness and injury claims, and defending health and safety law prosecutions.
+Aviva Employer's Liability Insurance covers legal costs and compensation for illness and injury claims, and defending health and safety law prosecutions.
 This includes cover against claims made by all members of staff, including workers employed through government schemes and staff on work experience.
 It can also pay up to £500 compensation per day for each director, partner or employee attending court.

 Other business insurance cover from Aviva